 From the simple “the” to more complex prepositions, these words form the backbone of the English language as we use it daily.
 They are the stars in our linguistic galaxy, around which other words orbit, forging the constellations of our conversations and written texts.
 These words, it appears, serve as the silent majority in our texts, forming a part of our everyday lexicon.
-Recognizing them “on sight” helps young readers glide across sentences, aiding in comprehension and fluency.
+Recognizing them “ on sight ” helps young readers glide across sentences, aiding in comprehension and fluency.

 The Fry Sight Words contains 10 groups of 100 words.
 The first 300 words comprise 67% of all words that children and adults use in their writing.
 The first 25 words are used in one-third of all published texts.
 In kindergarten, teachers expect students to learn the first 100 sight words.
 Mastering them, children can recognize a large portion of any text.

-As students move through grades levels, teachers expect them to learn another set of 100 words By the end of first grade, students should recognize the first 200 words; by the end of second grade, the first 300 words, and so on, up to the 1000 words by the end of 9th/10th grade.
+As students move through grades levels, teachers expect them to learn another set of 100 words By the end of first grade, students should recognize the first 200 words; by the end of second grade, the first 300 words, and so on, up to the 1000 words by the end of fifth grade.

 Each sight word is a building block that improves reading speed and comprehension.
 As they learn more words, students can read harder texts.